yissacodev/yissacodev/README.md

 ## Hey 🐱, I'm Yessid Acosta!
 I am a versatilist developer and easily adapt to different programming areas like:

-- Frontend developer 🌐
+- Frontend development 🌐
-- Backend developer 🤖or
+- Backend development 🤖
 - UI/UX Designer 🎨 (depending on what the project requires. )

 ### 🔨 Languages and Tools: